vinkla/instagram/README.md

 #### Facades\Instagram

-This facade will dynamically pass static method calls to the 'instagram' object in the ioc container which by default is the `InstagramManager` class.
+This facade will dynamically pass static method calls to the `instagram` object in the ioc container which by default is the `InstagramManager` class.

 #### InstagramServiceProvider